 Treating Biceps Brachii - Dr. Jonathan Kuttner

 Muscle strains are among the most common sports injuries and often result from the sudden extension of a joint beyond its normal range.
 This causes damage to muscle and other soft tissue.
-The chest muscles (pectoralis major and minor) join the biceps brachii muscle at the shoulder.

 Weight training, sudden, violent torsion of the shoulder during throwing sports or sudden force applied to the nexus of the pectorals and biceps brachii (as when warding off a check in hockey with the arm extended) can produce such injuries.